antony-a-n/aws-vpc-using-AWS-CLI/README.md

 [root@testserver ~]#
 ```

-Once we successfully configured awscli, now we can proceed with creating VPC
+Once we successfully configured awscli, we can proceed with creating VPC

 ## 2.VPC creation
 ===================

-For Creating VPC, you can use the following command, In this example, we are configuring a VPC with CIDR block "10.0.0.0/16"
+For Creating VPC, you can use the following command, **create-vpc** In this example, we are configuring a VPC with CIDR block "10.0.0.0/16"
 ```
 [root@ip-172-31-47-248 ~]# aws ec2 create-vpc --cidr-block 10.0.0.0/16 --query Vpc.VpcId --output text
 ```